JupiterOne-Archives/docs/knowledgeBase/J1-Query-Language/jupiterone-query-language.md

 return TREE
 ```

-**Optional traversals can also be chained.** The combined results from
-each previous optional traversal will be used in the next optional
+**Optional traversals can also be chained.** The combined results from each previous optional traversal will be used in the next optional traversal.
-traversal.

-The below query will find `User` entities, `Person` entities
-that have an `IS` relationship to the `User` and `Device` entites
-that are owned by `Person` and `User` entities from the previous
+The below query will find `User` entities, `Person` entities that have an `IS` relationship to the `User` and `Device` entities that are owned by `Person` and `User` entities from the previous optional traversal.
-optional traversal.

 ```j1ql
 Find User